sumeetg23/PROFQ/README.md

-# PROFQ - Processing FASTQ for format conversion
+# PROFQ - Processing FASTQ for format conversion or demultiplexing

 # USAGE